ddean4040/bbPress-Topics-for-Posts/readme.txt

 Tags: bbpress, topic, forum, post, page, comments, discussion Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 0.4
+Stable tag: 0.5

 Replace the comments on your WordPress blog posts with topics from an integrated bbPress install

 == Description ==

-Adds an option to the Discussion meta box to use a bbPress topic instead of WordPress comments.
+Adds an option to the Discussion meta box to use a bbPress topic instead of WordPress comments, and displays that topic beneath the post on your site.

 You can let the plugin create a new topic for you in the forum of your choice, or specify an existing topic to attach to the post.
 A topic can be attached to as many posts as you'd like, but only one topic can currently be attached to a post.

 = Notes =

-This is still very new code!
-Please do not use on production sites without extensive testing.
+Please do not use on production sites without testing first.

 == Installation ==